planetlabs/planet-client-python/docs/cli/cli-orders.md

  > request-1.json
 ```

 Note that `\` just tells the command-line to treat the next line as the same one.
-It's used here so it's
+It’s used here so it’s
 easier to read, but you can still copy and paste the full line into your command-line and it should work.

 This saves the above JSON in a file called `request-1.json`